Select Page

 Can an employee choose a gift from the Non-Core items?

-Each department may establish their own internal policy for ordering awards.
-Please check with your departmental Merit Award Administrator or Human Resources Office.
+Each agency/department may establish their own internal policy for ordering awards.
+Please check with your agency/department’s Merit Award Administrator or HR Office.

-If my department allows it and I choose a gift from the Non-Core items that exceeds $125, how do I pay for it?
+If my agency/department allows it and I choose a gift from the Non-Core items that exceeds $125, how do I pay for it?

 The State of California is responsible for the first $125, plus the tax on the $125.
 The employee is responsible for the balance.
-Employees may contact their departmental Merit Award Administrator or Human Resources Office for further details.
+Employees may contact their agency/department’s Merit Award Administrator or HR Office for further details.

 Is there a time limit for purchasing a 25-Year Retirement Award?

-There are no time restrictions in the law; departments may establish reasonable time limits for their retiring employees.
+There are no time restrictions in the law; agencies/departments may establish reasonable time limits for their retiring employees.

 What is the turnaround time when an award is ordered?